oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/soa-domain/_index.md

 #### Prerequisites

-Before you begin, you need to perform the steps below:
+Before you begin, perform the following steps:

 * Review the [Domain resource]({{< relref "/userguide/managing-domains/domain-resource/_index.md" >}}) documentation.
 * Review the [system requirements]({{< relref "/userguide/managing-fmw-domains/soa-suite#prerequisites-for-soa-suite-domains" >}}) for deploying Oracle SOA Suite domains on Kubernetes.
 * Make sure that Kubernetes is set up in the environment.
 For details, see the [Kubernetes setup guide]({{< relref "/userguide/overview/k8s-setup.md" >}}).
-* Make sure that the WebLogic operator is running.
+* Make sure that the WebLogic Kubernetes operator is running.
 See [Manage operators]({{< relref "/userguide/managing-operators/_index.md" >}}) for operator infrastructure setup and [Install the operator]({{< relref "/userguide/managing-operators/installation/_index.md" >}}) for operator installation.
-Make sure you install the operator of version 2.4.0.
+Make sure you install the operator version 2.4.0.
 * Create a Kubernetes namespace (for example, `soans`) for the domain unless you intend to use the default namespace.
 Use the newly created namespace in all the other steps.
 For details, see [Prepare to run a domain]({{< relref "/userguide/managing-domains/prepare.md" >}}).